4 Steps to Determine If an ICO Startup is Credible or Not

 - Providing a Unique Solution (product) based on the first sections;

 - Description of Benefits of the solution for all parties (token holders, employees, and clients);

 - Finally, it’s necessary to explain how funds raised will be spent on building a product from the ground up.

-Nowadays, there are too many TGE projects.
-Obviously, it is extremely dangerous for the financial well-being of crypto-investors and blockchain enthusiasts.
+Nowadays, there are too many ICO projects.
+It is hazardous for the financial well-being of crypto-investors and blockchain enthusiasts.
 But we hope that by analyzing a startup based on these 4 points, you will manage to avoid different kinds of scams.
 So, stay cold-blooded and be more attentive while you make an investing decision.